 As they’re social activities, they will also bring the family together for some game time!
 Remember, it’s important for older people to keep their social network active in order to avoid feeling lonely.
 Also, keeping their brain active can help fight off dementia.

 2. Kindle or Tablet

 Technology continues to improve year after year, and older people are beginning to get to grips with it.
 According to the communications regulator’s Audits’ Media Use and Attitudes report, more than a quarter (27%) of people over the age of 75 now use tablets – an increase of 15% from 2015.
 The same report found that 41% of people aged over 75 have a social media account.

 With this in mind, maybe a new tablet or Kindle device would go down a treat.
 A tablet allows you to access the internet, play games and use social media to interact with friends and family.
 A Kindle meanwhile is a great way to read your favourite books without ever losing your place!
 Perfect for bookworms who are running out of room on their shelves.

 1. Personal Alarm

 Give the gift of safety and reassurance this year with a personal alarm system from Lifeline24.
 If you worry about your elderly loved ones for any reason, perhaps due to their health or the fact that they live alone, a personal alarm is the perfect solution.

 Should your loved one have a fall or feel unwell in their home, they simply need to push the red button on their pendant.
-An alert will be sent through to our 24-hour Care Team, who will respond immediately over the system's loudspeaker.
+An alert will be sent through to our 24-hour Response Team, who will respond immediately over the system's loudspeaker.
 The Response Team will reassure the alarm user and arrange help quickly.
 They will contact the user's chosen emergency contacts, as well as the emergency services if they’re needed.

 What ideas do you have for Christmas presents this year?
 Share your ideas in the comments below!